Nature conservation: Practice

 C. Anne Claus presents a distinction for conservation practices.
 Claus divides conservation into conservation-far and conservation-near.
 Conservation-far is the means of protecting nature by separating it and safeguarding it from humans.
 Means of doing this include the creation of preserves or national parks.
-They're meant to keep the flora and fauna away from human influence and have become a staple method in the west.
+They are meant to keep the flora and fauna away from human influence and have become a staple method in the west.
 Conservation-near however is conservation via connection.
-The method of reconnecting people to nature through traditions and beliefs in order to foster a desire to protect nature.
+The method of reconnecting people to nature through traditions and beliefs to foster a desire to protect nature.
 The basis is that instead of forcing compliance to separate from nature onto the people, instead conservationists work with locals and their traditions to find conservation efforts that work for all.

 Evidence-based conservation

 Evidence-based conservation is the application of evidence in conservation management actions and policy making.
 It is defined as systematically assessing scientific information from published, peer-reviewed publications and texts, practitioners' experiences, independent expert assessment, and local and indigenous knowledge on a specific conservation topic.
 This includes assessing the current effectiveness of different management interventions, threats and emerging problems, and economic factors.

 Evidence-based conservation was organized based on the observations that decision making in conservation was based on intuition and/or practitioner experience often disregarding other forms of evidence of successes and failures (e.g. scientific information).
 This has led to costly and poor outcomes.
-Evidence-based conservation provides access to information that will support decision making through an evidence-based framework of “what works” in conservation.
+Evidence-based conservation provides access to information that will support decision making through an evidence-based framework of "what works" in conservation.

 The evidence-based approach to conservation is based on evidence-based practice which started in medicine and later spread to nursing, education, psychology, and other fields.
 It is part of the larger movement towards evidence-based practices.